-In Piacenza, the 100-churches-city, there have been lots of artistic interventions on the vaults and domes of religious buildings.
+In Piacenza, also known as the 100-churches-city, there have been lots of paintings on the vaults and domes of religious buildings.
 Pordenone (Giovan Antonio de Sacchis) started, with his job in Santa Maria di Campagna, a series of glimpses which brought the sky inside the architectures of the Cathedral, the church of Sant'Antonino and other minor buildings such as San Cristoforo's oratory and the chapel of Immaculate Conception in San Francesco's church.

-Even the Dukes and noble families jumped to have their palaces decorated with painted architecture or scenic designs.
+Even the Dukes and noble families wanted their palaces decorated with painted architecture or scenic designs.

-The trip starts in the western side of the city, from Santa Maria di Campagna, architecture inspired by Bramante, projected by Alessio Tramello from Piacenza between 1522 and 1528.
-The simple bricks that cover the external walls are misleading compared to the richness of the interiors decorated with frescoes, statues and paintings.
+The trip starts in the western part of the city, from Santa Maria di Campagna, the architecture of which is inspired by Bramante and planned by Alessio Tramello between 1522 and 1528.
+The simple bricks of the external walls are misleading compared to the richness of the interiors decorated with frescoes, statues and paintings.

 The dome, decorated by Giovan Antonio de Sacchis called Pordenone and then finished by Bernardino Gatti called Sojaro, is characterised by colourful frescoes and daring foreshortenings.

 The highest and starting point is God the Father in the oculus; shifting your gaze you'll notice the Prophets and Sybils in daring positions, a typical characteristic of Pordenone, whose work includes the ovals and the frieze, where both religious and pagan subjects are represented also using the monochrome technique.